-The digital age has brought us so many wonderful options for working, learning, and playing.
+The digital age has brought us many excellent working, learning, and playing options.
 With it has come a whole new series of physical ailments.
-While many of these ailments may have existed in a similar form in the past, the manner in which we develop their pain has changed.
+While many of these ailments may have existed in a similar form in the past, how we develop their pain has changed.
 The technological age has offered a new set of circumstances for us to consider regarding pain symptoms.

 What Is Tech Neck?

-Tech neck often refers to the pain that we experience as the result of repetitive use of hand-held electronic devices.
-However, tech neck also refers to neck pain that may develop from the use of computers and televisions when not used ergonomically.
+Tech neck often refers to the pain we experience as a result of repetitive use of hand-held electronic devices.
+However, it also refers to neck pain that may develop from the use of computers and televisions when not used ergonomically.
 Tech neck pain can lead to long-term pain conditions.

 Hunching forward with the shoulders scrunched up does not lend well for good neck alignment.
 In order to see our screens better, we often crane our necks into an unnatural position.
 Whether or not this is done in order to view a phone, computer screen, or television will depend on the person.